Pioreactor/docs.pioreactor/developer-guide/07-Plugins/03-adding-charts.md

 ### Step 2

-On the leader, add your chart key under `[ui.overview.charts]` in `config.ini` and assign it 1.
+On the leader, add your chart key under `[ui.overview.charts]` in `config.ini` and assign it `1` to include it in the defaults.
 Example:

 ```
 [ui.overview.charts]
-# show/hide charts on the PioreactorUI dashboard
+# default chart selection for the Pioreactor UI
-# 1 is show, 0 is hide
+# 1 includes the chart by default; 0 leaves it available to select
 ...
 co2_readings=1
 ...
 ```

 ![](/img/developer-guide/20-user-interface/04-adding-charts/adding_chart_to_config.png)

+### Per-experiment chart selection

+Since 26.9.0, users can select and reorder registered charts through **Customize charts**.
+Overview and individual Pioreactor chart views store separate ordered selections for each experiment on the leader. `[ui.overview.charts]` supplies defaults when a selection has not been saved; it does not restrict which registered charts users can select.

+A new plugin chart is available in **Customize charts** even if its config value is `0`.
+Changing the config defaults does not replace an experiment's saved selection.
+Users can select the new chart explicitly or choose **Use defaults**, then **Save**.
+See [Choosing and ordering charts](/user-guide/monitor-experiment#choosing-and-ordering-charts).

 ### Troubleshooting